sfc-gh-tkipkemboi/Image_Captioning/README.md

 In general, if you have a large dataset and computational resources, DenseNet201 may be a better choice, as it can capture more complex features and can potentially achieve better performance.
 If you have limited data and computational resources, VGG16 may be a better choice, as it is simpler and faster to train.

 ### Pre-Trained DenseNet201 Model
 We set the input layer to be the same as the input layer of the original DenseNet201 model, and the output layer to be the second-to-last layer of the original model.
 This removes the final classification layer, which was responsible for predicting the class labels of the input images.
+The below image shows us the architecture of Densenet201 which is dowloaded from https://www.researchgate.net/figure/DenseNet201-architecture-with-extra-layers-added-at-the-end-for-fine-tuning-on-UCF-101_fig2_353225711 .

 ![DenseNet201_architecture](images/DenseNet201_architecture.png)